-All these reports will be made available to shareholders at the registered office of the Company, by the Administrative Agent and by any appointed distributor or intermediary.
+All these reports will be made available to shareholders at the registered office of the Company, by the Administrative Agent, the Global Distributor and by any appointed sub-distributor or intermediary.

 The Net Asset Value per share of each Sub-Fund as well as the issue and redemption prices will be made public at the registered office of the Administrative Agent and of the Company.